 FREQUENTLY ASKED QUESTIONS

-A: All camisoles must be tucked in.
-Camisoles, bras, and undershirts are considered undergarments and must be out of sight at all times.
+A: Camisoles, bras, undershirts and kick shorts are considered undergarments.
+All undergarments should be worn as needed and must be out of sight at all times.

 Q: Is it alright to wear a sweater without a blouse or polo underneath?